steveklabnik/avr-emulator/README.markdown

 ## Reducers

 We've fallen in love with [redux's](https://github.com/gaearon/redux) reducers, so we decided to take them to the server as well.

-From Redux's docs, a reducer is:
+From their docs, a reducer is:

 ```
 (previousState, action) => newState
 ```

-In the emulator, `previousState` and `newState` capture all the bits in the Registers, IO, and SRAM, etc. The action is the next instruction (ex: `inc r1`):
+In the emulator, `previousState` and `newState` capture the emulator's memory: Registers, IO, and SRAM, etc. The action is the next instruction (ex: `inc r1`):

 ```
-(previousEmulatorState, instruction) => newEmulatorState
+(previousEmulatorMemory, instruction) => newEmulatorMemory
 ```

+Here is the complete diagram of how everything works together.
+(The reducers are in yellow)

 <img src="https://s3.amazonaws.com/uploads.hipchat.com/65625/949611/xi6FKFfeeXLYsjI/Rust-React%20Emulator.png"/>